Public Policy and Economics

 June 6 - July 31, 2015

 When you picture your future, do you see yourself writing legislation, researching policy issues, going to law school or working in government?
 If so, this is the program for you.
 Employers are looking for recent graduates with experience, and the best way to stand out after graduation is to complete an internship and make connections now.
+In fact, employers give twice as much weight to graduates' work experience as to their academic credentials, according to a 2012 survey from the Chronicle of Higher Education as noted in a November 13, 2014 article in the Wall Street Journal.

 The Fund for American Studies has sponsored academic internship programs in Washington, DC for over 40 years.
 Our objective is to provide a real-world professional and academic experience for college students to help prepare them for responsible leadership in the future.